Caring for Yourself or Your Family

 - Denying FMLA benefits to a qualified employee

-- Retaliating against an employee for requesting or taking FMLA leave
+- Retaliation for requesting or taking FMLA leave

-- Retaliating against an employee for opposing an unlawful employer FMLA practice
+- Retaliation for opposing an unlawful employer FMLA practice

-- Retaliating against an employee for participating in a proceeding related to the FMLA
+- Retaliation for participating in a proceeding related to the FMLA

 Rich represents clients from across North Carolina, including Raleigh, Durham, Wilmington, Greensboro, Winston-Salem, Charlotte, and more.
 He is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
 Evening appointments are also available.